vmware-tanzu/cartographer/rfc/rfc-0000-k8s-events.md

 **Note:** On naming, we're tring to start with the location in the object diagram (first diagram) that represents the change. `stamped object` is not well known to users, but we need to rectify that, or use a clearer term to describe "the resource on etcd", which would normally be "Resource".
-Unfortunately we've overloaded resource to mean the collective concept of a template, a configuration, it's submission to the API and it's resulting changes from external events.
+Unfortunately we've overloaded resource to mean the collective concept of a template, a configuration, its submission to the API and its resulting changes from external events.

-There are a lot of event's here, and more could exist, but we should review these during the RFC review process.
+There are a lot of events here, and more could exist, but we should review these during the RFC review process.
 I hope we can prune the list and make it `as meaningful as is necessary, and no more`

 Example output: